B — Burnout: A Nervous System Perspective | The A–Z of Stress & Anxiety

 What Burnout Often Looks Like in Real Life

-Burnout rarely announces itself all at once.
-More often, it arrives through a series of small changes that are easy to rationalise at first.
+Burnout rarely arrives all at once.
+More often, it develops through a series of small changes that are easy to rationalise at first.

 One of the earliest signs is depletion.
-Not just tiredness, but a loss of margin.
+Not simply tiredness, but a loss of margin.
 Tasks that once felt manageable begin to require disproportionate effort.
 Recovery takes longer.
-Even rest does not seem to restore the same capacity.
-People describe waking up already tired, or feeling as though their energy is permanently pre-spent.
+Even rest does not restore the same level of energy.

-Alongside this, pessimism often creeps in.
-Not necessarily low mood, but a subtle shift in expectation.
+Alongside this, pessimism may begin to appear.
+This is not necessarily low mood, but a subtle shift in outlook.
 The future feels narrower.
 Motivation becomes conditional.
-Effort is weighed more heavily against return.
-There may be a quiet sense of “what’s the point”, even when things look objectively fine from the outside.
+Effort is weighed more carefully against return.
+There may be a quiet sense of “what’s the point”, even when life appears outwardly stable.

 Over time, detachment can follow.
 Emotional distance replaces engagement.
-People feel less connected to work, relationships, or even themselves.
-This is often misunderstood as apathy or avoidance, but in lived experience it feels more like stepping back to conserve what little energy remains.
+People feel less connected to their work, their relationships, or even themselves.
+This is often misunderstood as apathy or avoidance, but in lived experience it is usually a form of conservation.

-Burnout can also show up physically.
-Sleep becomes lighter or more disrupted.
-The body feels tense or heavy.
-Illness lingers.
-Cognitively, focus fragments and decision-making becomes effortful.
-Relationally, patience thins and social contact can feel draining rather than nourishing.
+Burnout can also appear physically.
+Sleep may become lighter or more fragmented.
+The body may feel tense or heavy.
+Illness can linger longer than expected.

-Importantly, many people experiencing burnout are still functioning.
-They continue to meet responsibilities, often at a high standard.
-It is the internal cost of doing so that has quietly escalated.
+Importantly, many people experiencing burnout continue to function outwardly.
+Responsibilities are still met, sometimes to a high standard.
+What has quietly escalated is the internal cost of maintaining that level of functioning.

 What Is Often Misunderstood About This